robquinn/super-crunch/README.md

 ## Integration Testing

-To run the integration test on a function, you first need to select which function you want to test by setting the `FUNCTIONS_FRAMEWORK_TARGET` env var (make sure the `.env` file is filled out for the most part as well too).
+To run the integration test on a function, you first need to select which function you want to test by setting the `FUNCTIONS_FRAMEWORK_TARGET` env var to the function you want to test.

 Next, you will need 3 separate shells.